vijayrmourya/__Projects/readme.md

 ## Python
 - number_system_conversions.py : Converting numbers from one number system to others (Binary/Octal/Decimal/Hex-Decomal) given the number in one number system program prints number in other 3 number system
+- credit_card_validator.py : To validate the credit card number